 We snorkeled three locations at Looe Key, from east to west.

 The first spot, on the east side was a bit shallower than the middle and west side, and the visibility was the best.
 It is still a fairly deep snorkel spot.
-So you are not getting as up-close and personal with the fish and corals without diving down as some other spots in the keys.
+So you are not getting as up-close and personal with the fish and corals without diving down as some other spots in the Keys.

-The third most western spot we snorkeled on Looe Key was deeper, with a trench that ran south to north.
+The third and most western spot we snorkeled on Looe Key was deeper, with a trench that ran south to north.
 It is known as Shark Alley.
 It often has big Spotted Eagle Rays, sharks, and other big fish.
-It was not an ideal snorkeling spot, because of it's depth, but it was very interesting.
+It was not an ideal snorkeling spot, because of its depth, but it was very interesting.

 There were bigger corals at that location.

-Here is a list of the fish and corals we found when snorkeling Looe Key Reef.
+Following are lists of the fish and corals we found when snorkeling Looe Key Reef.

 Overall the coral was not as healthy or as prolific as some of the closer to shore patch reefs we have visited.